-Unless new developments in Mid Sussex are designed to meet net zero standards, they will cause emissions in the district to increase; this will undermine the district's ability to achieve the legally binding decarbonisation targets. development should adopt to tackle climate change issues and it signposts to other more detailed policies in the Plan.
+Unless new developments in Mid Sussex are designed to meet net zero standards, they will cause emissions in the district to increase; this will undermine the district's ability to achieve the legally binding decarbonisation targets.

+Policy DPS1 is an overarching policy that sets out principles that development should adopt to tackle climate change issues and it signposts to other more detailed policies in the Plan.